 A Tweet from Lady GaGa Facts said, "Gaga urged the fan who accidentally dropped her off stage not to blame himself as he was crying after the incident, she then proceeded to perform the next song with him asking for people on the internet to be kind and not bully him: "It takes two to tango".

 Questions about her health linger following the cancellation of her tour in September of 2017.
 She has been public with her issues with fibromyalgia.

-Superstar singer/pop star Lady Gaga went to social media to tell the world that she has long struggled with fibromyalgia.
+Superstar singer/pop star Lady Gaga went to social media to tell the world in 2017 that she has long struggled with fibromyalgia.

 The news has put the painful and poorly understood illness center stage.